 Creating a retirement income plan can help you define your withdrawal strategy — or when and how often you will pull money from your retirement investment accounts.
 There are many ways in which to start drawing down your retirement savings, but each should be managed carefully to make sure you don’t outlive your money.

-Having a withdrawal strategy doesn’t necessarily mean sticking to a steady, fixed distribution throughout retirement.
+Knowing how to withdraw money from retirement accounts doesn’t necessarily entail sticking to a steady, fixed distribution throughout retirement.
 There are different strategies that may work depending on your immediate income needs, your tolerance for risk, and your age.
-If you use a portion of savings to purchase an annuity that creates regular, reliable income to pay for everyday expenses, you can have a more flexible approach to how your remaining savings are withdrawn.
+If you use a portion of savings to purchase a fixed annuity that creates regular, reliable income to pay for everyday expenses, you can have a more flexible approach to how your remaining savings are withdrawn.
 Please note that guarantees are based on the claims-paying ability of the issuer.

 Before settling on a withdrawal strategy, evaluate your investment portfolio to make sure the investments are still in line with your long-term goals.
 Your investment mix, or asset allocation, is a crucial part of your withdrawal plan.
 Even as you draw from a portfolio in retirement, consider balancing your investments among those with growth potential and ones with less risk.